DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Talk Settings

-Each talk can have one or multiple categories associated via FrontMatter (see the _Individual Pages: Talks_ section below for more details).
-Some of these categories can be elevated to so-called main categories".
-These are used to color group the talks across the entire website, particularly in the program.
-To do so add the `main_categories` property under the `talks` property.
-It consists of a list of all main categories.
-Each main category consists of:
+Talks can optionally be organized into tracks, where each track groups talks under a common subject.
+Tracks are visually distinct across the website, especially in the program, by a unique color.
+Additionally, each talk can have one or more associated tags.
+Both tracks and tags are linked via the talk's FrontMatter (refer to the _Individual Pages: Talks_ section for more details).

+To define available tracks, add the `tracks` property under the `talks` property in the configuration file.
+This property is a list of tracks, with each track requiring:

-- its name (`name`, must be corresponding to the listed categories in the talk's FrontMatter), and
+- its `name`, which must match the track specified in the talk's FrontMatter.
-- a color (`color`) following the Bootstrap color scheme (see below), possible values are:
+- a color (`color`) following the Bootstrap color scheme (see below), possible values include:
   - `primary` (your website's main color, normally blue)
   - `secondary` (your website's secondary color, normally grey)
   - `success` (green)